Skydiving In Las Vegas

 How Safe Is Skydiving?

 According to the National Safety Council, a person is much more likely to be killed getting struck by lightning or stung by a bee.
+Statistically, skydiving much safer than activities like scuba diving and skiing.

 How Longs Does A 15,000 Feet Skydive Take?